djangodeployment/django-deployment-book/03-web-server.rst

 As we noticed, if you visit http://$DOMAIN/, you see the page you created.
-If, however, you visit http://$SERVER_IP_ADDRESS/, you should see apache's welcome page.
-If the host name (the part between "http://" and the next slash) is $DOMAIN or www.$DOMAIN, then apache uses the configuration we specified above, because of the ``ServerName`` and ``ServerAlias`` configuration directives which contain these two names.
-If we use another domain name, or the server's ip address, there is no matching ``VirtualHost`` block in the apache configuration, so apache uses its default configuration.
+If, however, you visit http://$SERVER_IP_ADDRESS/, you should see Apache's welcome page.
+If the host name (the part between "http://" and the next slash) is $DOMAIN or www.$DOMAIN, then Apache uses the configuration we specified above, because of the ``ServerName`` and ``ServerAlias`` configuration directives which contain these two names.
+If we use another domain name, or the server's ip address, there is no matching ``VirtualHost`` block in the Apache configuration, so apache uses its default configuration.
 That default configuration is in ``/etc/apache2/sites-enabled/000-default.conf``.
 What makes it the default is that it is listed first; the ``IncludeOptional`` in